Charitable Lead Annuity Trust

 You choose the payment amount

-You choose the amount that your lead annuity trust must distribute each year.
-A payout equal to 5% to 7% of the trust's initial value is typical.
-Payments are usually made in annual installments, but semiannual, quarterly, or monthly installments are possible.
+You choose the amount that your lead annuity trust must distribute to Bryn Mawr College each year.
+Lead trust donors typically select a payment amount that is likely to preserve a substantial remainder for family or other heirs.
+Payments are usually made in annual installments, but semiannual or quarterly installments are possible.

 Remaining assets to heirs